Was Tom Cruise Married To Penelope Cruz?

 Q: Were Tom Cruise and Penelope Cruz married?

 A: No, they were never married.
-They were in a relationship for three years but eventually broke up in 2004.
+They were in a relationship for three years but eventually broke up.

 Q: How did Tom Cruise and Penelope Cruz meet?